Risk assessment for events

 Lectures, open days or science days where demonstrations do not involve hazardous substances or agents.
 Public or Society meetings (including Annual General Meetings and committee meetings). |

-Any event involving children under the age of 18 (if unsure please contact safeguarding@rsc.org).
+Any event involving children under the age of 18 (if you are unsure please contact our Safeguarding Team).
 Lectures, open days or science days involving:

 Any laboratory based training (e.g. for school teachers) if underwritten, sponsored or co-sponsored by the Royal Society of Chemistry. |